clairefro/obsidian-chat-cbt-plugin/README.md

 To use OpenAI with ChatCBT:

 1. [Create](https://auth0.openai.com/u/signup) an OpenAI account
-2. Add a payment method to your account
+2. Add a payment method to your account, and add a small credit (ex: $10)
 3. Generate an API Key [here](https://platform.openai.com/api-keys) and copy it to your clipboard
 4. Set your OpenAI API Key in ChatCBT plugin settings
-5. Ensure "Ollama mode" is disabled in ChatCBT plugin settings
+6. Ensure "Ollama mode" is **disabled** in ChatCBT plugin settings

 Treat your OpenAI API Keys like a password - do not share this publicly.
 For your safety, your OpenAI API key is encrypted when saving settings.